vektorlab/pyvideo2/content/posts/pycon_2009_eggs_and_buildout_deployment_in_python_(part_1_of_3).md

 Speakers: []
 Tags: [cheeseshop, eggs, pycon, pycon2009, virtualenv, zc.buildout]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-EggsAndBuildoutDeploymentInPythonPart001587-862.jpg'
-Title: '"PyCon 2009: Eggs and Buildout Deployment in Python (Part 1 of 3)"'
+Title: 'PyCon 2009: Eggs and Buildout Deployment in Python (Part 1 of 3)'
 ---

 Puzzled about Python eggs and packages?
 Wondering how to repeatably pull